colapay/colapay-php/README.md

 $id = $response->invoice->id;
 ```

-And you can get the status of invoice created by:
+And you can get the status of existing invoice by:

 ```php
 $status = $colapay->get_invoice_status( $invoice_id );